What to Do If Your Visa Renewal Is Rejected in Japan (2026 Guide)

 3. Your Legal Status After Rejection

-After rejection, immigration usually grants a Designated Activities stay
+After a rejection, immigration usually grants a short-term stay (Designated Activities – 特定活動 / Tokutei Katsudō), typically 30 days.

 • Work is usually not permitted

-• You must prepare your next steps quickly
+• You must plan your next steps quickly

-Always confirm the exact deadline written on your notice.
+Always check the exact departure deadline on your notice.

 4. Step 1: Confirm the Reason for Rejection

-Visit the immigration office counter and request an explanation from an immigration officer
+Visit your local immigration office and request an explanation from an immigration officer (入国管理官 – Nyūkoku Kanri Kan).

 • Whether reapplication is possible